sam-fogarty/Ar39Study/README.md

 There is an experimental feature that uses MicroBooNE geometry to try to infer 3D position of point-like signals using the induction wires as well as the collection wires.
 This requires the MicroBooNE *ChannelWireGeometry_V2.txt* file with the top text ***removed***.
 It should only be a table of numbers.
-Then the second required file, CollectionIntersection.txt can be generated with /scripts/MicroBooNE/GeomScript.
+Then the second required file, plane_wire_intersections.txt can be generated with /scripts/MicroBooNE/GeomScript.

 This feature is expressed in the Confirm_Candidates() function in *PointSignalFunctions.h*.